steelcityamir/sts-proxy/README.md

 # AWS STS Authentication Proxy

-This is an API that acts as an AWS STS Authentication Proxy.
+This API acts as an AWS STS (Security Token Service) Authentication Proxy, providing a simple and secure way for you to provision temporary, limited-privilege AWS credentials for third-parties who need access to your AWS resource(s).

-The API accepts a username and password and returns an STS token based on a preconfigured AWS IAM role.
+## Features
+- Secure authentication to AWS services.
+- Easy integration with third-party systems.

 ## Use Case
-- A third-party vendor without an AWS account needs access to one of your AWS resources.
+Ideal for scenarios where a third-party vendor without an AWS account needs access to your AWS resources, ensuring secure and controlled access.

 ## Pre-requisites
 - AWS account
-- An IAM user with sts:AssumeRole permissions.
+- An IAM user with `sts:AssumeRole` permissions.
-- An IAM role with the resource permissions you want to grant to the third-party (e.g. read-only access to S3 bucket)
+- An IAM role with the necessary permissions for the resources you want to grant access to (e.g., read-only access to an S3 bucket).

 ## Quick Start
 ### 1. Set environment variables